z4kn4fein/stashbox/docs/docs/guides/advanced-registration.md

 You have the option to register multiple services in a single registration operation.

 **Filters (optional):**
-First, the container will use the *implementation filter* action to select only those types from the given collection that we want to register.
+First, the container will use the *implementation filter* action to select only those types from the collection we want to register.
 When we have those, the container will execute the *service filter* on their implemented interfaces and base classes to select which [service type](/docs/getting-started/glossary#service-type--implementation-type) they should be mapped to.

 :::note
 Framework types like `IDisposable` are excluded from being considered as a [service type](/docs/getting-started/glossary#service-type--implementation-type) by default.